-UPDATE: The Thai Government has closed Maya Bay indefinitely.
-The famed beach received around 5,000 visitors a day (roughly 1 million per year) which caused significant impact to the island's natural environment.
+NOTE: The Thai Government has closed Maya Bay until 2021.
+The famed beach received around 5,000 visitors a day (roughly 1 million per year) which has caused significant impact to the island's natural environment.

 Beautiful and laid-back - yes.
 Off the beaten path or a hidden gem - not any longer.
 The secret is out, so don't expect to have these islands to yourself.